 - A. It is each student's responsibility to work closely within the record. - B. An unfair extrapolation (UE) occurs when a witness creates a material fact not included in his or her official record.
-A material fact is one that would likely impact the outcome of the case. - C. Witnesses may, however, make fair extrapolations from the materials.
+A material fact is one that would likely impact the outcome of the case.

+- C. Witnesses may, however, make fair extrapolations from the materials.
 A fair extrapolation is one in which a witness makes a reasonable inference based on his or her official record.
 A fair extrapolation does not alter the material facts of the case. - D. Unfair extrapolations are best attacked through impeachment and closing argument.
 They should be dealt with by attorneys during the course of the trial.
-(See Impeachment during Cross-Examination in the case packet.) - E. If a witness is asked information not contained in the witness's statement, the answer must be consistent with the statement and may not materially affect the witness's testimony or any substantive issue of the case.

-- F. Attorneys shall not ask questions calling for information outside the scope of the case materials or requesting an unfair extrapolation. - G. Attorneys for the opposing team may refer to this rule as a special "unfair extrapolation" objection. - H. When a "UE" objection is made, possible rulings by a presider may be one of the following: - a) No extrapolation has occurred.
+(See Impeachment during Cross-Examination in the case packet.) - E. If a witness is asked information not contained in the witness's statement, the answer must be consistent with the statement and may not materially affect the witness's testimony or any substantive issue of the case. - F. Attorneys shall not ask questions calling for information outside the scope of the case materials or requesting an unfair extrapolation. - G. Attorneys for the opposing team may refer to this rule as a special "unfair extrapolation" objection. - H. When a "UE" objection is made, possible rulings by a presider may be one of the following: - a) No extrapolation has occurred.
 Objection overruled. - b) An unfair extrapolation has occurred.
 Objection sustained. - c) The extrapolation was fair.
-Objection overruled. - I. The decision of the presiding judge regarding extrapolations or evidentiary matters is final. - J. Point deduction(s) should be considered for individual scores of participants who make unfair extrapolations or ask questions that call for unfair extrapolations.
-Witnesses and attorneys making unfair extrapolations and attorneys who ask questions that require the witness to answer with an unfair extrapolation should be penalized by having a point or points deducted from their individual scores. - K. The number of points deducted should be determined by the severity of the extrapolation.
-If a team has several team members making unfair extrapolations, the offending team's overall points should also be reduced accordingly.
+Objection overruled. - I. The decision of the presiding judge regarding extrapolations or evidentiary matters is final. - J. Witnesses and attorneys making unfair extrapolations and attorneys who ask questions that require the witness to answer with an unfair extrapolation should be penalized by having two points deducted from their individual scores. - K. If a team has several team members making unfair extrapolations, in addition to the individual point deductions, five points must be deducted from the offending team's performance/participation score.